-- Dedicated review and reform program to explore Australia’s plant breeding ecosystem and the role of PBR
+- dedicated review and reform program to explore Australia’s plant breeding ecosystem and the role of PBR

-- Ongoing policy and legislation agenda
+- ongoing policy and legislation agenda

-- IT systems modernisation
+- information technology systems modernisation

-- Improvements to PBR processes, forms and information.
+- improvements to PBR processes, forms and information

 Review and reform of the plant breeder's rights system